Building Outside the Blocks

 BOB is an Approach

-I’ve never been content to teach within the system- I’ve always been driven to transform it from within.
+I’ve never been content to teach within the system—I've always been driven to transform it from within.
 Early in my career, I saw how rigid schedules and compartmentalized subjects left little room for what matters most in education: connection, creativity, and agency.

-That realization led to The Mentoree—a mentorship institute for educators that operates on one simple, powerful belief:
+That realization led to The Mentoree—a mentorship institute for educators that operates on one simple, powerful belief: We all have something to teach, and we all have something to learn.

 The Mentoree creates ecosystems of relational professional learning through 1:1 mentorship, group learning, self-directed training, and systems-wide consulting.
 It invites educators to grow on their own terms, with intentional support that centers well-being, identity, and efficacy.

-From Building Outside the Blocks projects (BOBs) to The Mentoree, my work is rooted in rehumanizing education- designing responsive systems that invite people to be seen, heard, and valued.
+From Building Outside the Blocks projects (BOBs) to The Mentoree, my work is rooted in rehumanizing education—designing responsive systems that invite people to be seen, heard, and valued.
 I don’t believe in one-size-fits-all anything.
 I believe in learning that starts with listening, grows through reflection, and flourishes through community.

 Skill, Autonomy, Connection, and Community